Crindigo/termcraft/doc/brainstorm.md

 Technically could use the same item but put it in a different device.
 Perhaps land should be renamed Device Cap?
 Since it doesn't make sense in space, and I really don't want to allow infinite devices.
 Or change "Land" to "Space" once you do rocketry research?

+# The Real & the Intangible

+Build factories using not only "real space" resources like iron or leather, but also intangible ones in the universe's "imaginary space" components.
+Mastery of both will be required to unlock all the secrets of the universe and beat the game.

+With more advanced tools, you will be able to harvest rare plants which appear to grant a comforting, protective aura.
+Unlocks research on earthen magic.
+Techs include infusing tools to higher levels, magical gardens generating materials and ether, support items to increase farm and garden growth speed, food recipes with good stamina boosts.

+Gathering with some tools will grant a very rare chance to mine ancient tablets depicting human-like figures in the sky.
+With a certain number of them, it unlocks research on light/heavenly magic/the heavens.
+Techs include greater stamina regeneration support items, greater animal birth rates and shed speed, and the main generator of Ether.
+Some items/research in this tree will be required before going to space.

+Dark/blood magic comes after experimenting with copious amounts of blood from animal slaughter.
+Techs include greater drop rates from animals, automatic killing of animals, demon trading post, randomly getting souls when killing animals, lava/fire generation.
+Devil "pasture" for killing demons for higher level souls?
+New recipes for land-increasing weapon support items.

+Late/endgame "Tower of Babylon" device that connects the 3 realms.
+What could go wrong?
+Can use it to forge ragnarok essence?
+Destroys parts of the universe you don't like, like some pesky laws of physics that stop you from moving FTL.